Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Hayden Davis:

-Yes, I mean… listen, my view now is completely different from three days ago.
+Yes, I mean… listen, my current view is completely different from three days ago.

-In any case, those with the most funds, the most resources, and the most control—those are the insiders in any market—they always win; they never lose.
+Anyway, those with the most funds, the most resources, and the greatest control—those are the insiders in any market—they always win; they never lose.
 This is a universal rule in all markets.

 Host (Coffeezilla):